akbarshohjahonov/control_flow_statements_homework/README.md

 # Problems
 ## if01

-  Given three integers a, b, c,  check the following statement "The number b is between a and c".
+  If the number is positive, increase it to 1, else leave unchanged.

 **Example 1:**